mechmotum/mechmotum.github.io/content/jupyter-fall-2020.rst

 Summary
 -------
-During the fall quarter of 2020, the Jupyter Team made improvements to
+During the fall quarter of 2020 the JupyterTeam attended JupyterCon and was able to make improvements to Thebe which our `CKEditor Binder Plugin <https://github.com/LibreTexts/ckeditor-binder-plugin>`__ depends on.
+Furthermore, we expanded LibreTexts's CKEditor with a new Query Plugin to enable authors to embed interactive problems into their textbook pages for readers to solve.
+Finally, we went through most of the process of migrating the Flock kubernetes cluster to Galaxy, which contains many improvements.

 JupyterCon 2020
 ---------------